n0t0/py-regiment/exercises/String_Problems.md

 ### Exercise 3
-Modify _find_ so that it has a third parameter, the index in word where it should start looking.def find(word, letter):
+Modify _find_ so that it has a third parameter, the index in word where it should start looking.

 ```
 def find(word, letter):